contefran/dungeonpy/Readme.md

 <your-ip>:8765
 ```

-They enter this in the connection dialog when launching with `--mode player`.
-For LAN sessions the local IP is enough; for internet sessions use the public IP (or your IPv6 if players support it).
+They enter this in the **DM address** field of the Player connection dialog.
+For LAN sessions the local IP is enough; for internet sessions use the public IP (or IPv6 wrapped in square brackets).

+> **Testing on the same machine?** Use `127.0.0.1` as the DM address.
+Run DungeonPy twice — once as DM, once as Player — in two separate terminals or by double-clicking the binary twice.

 ### 6. Load a map and start the session